Imperial German Army: Division

 One of the divisions in a corps area usually also managed the corps Landwehr region (Landwehrbezirk).
 In 1914, besides the Guard Corps (two Guard divisions and a Guard cavalry division), there were 42 regular divisions in the Prussian Army (including four Saxon divisions and two Württemberg divisions), and six divisions in the Bavarian Army.

-These divisions were all mobilized in August 1914.
-They were reorganized, receiving engineer companies and other support units from their corps, and giving up most of their cavalry to form cavalry divisions.
+These divisions were all mobilised in August 1914.
+They were reorganised, receiving engineer companies and other support units from their corps, and giving up most of their cavalry to form cavalry divisions.
 Reserve divisions were also formed, Landwehr brigades were aggregated into divisions, and other divisions were formed from replacement (Ersatz) units.
 As World War I progressed, additional divisions were formed, and by wars' end, 251 divisions had been formed or reformed in the German Army's structure.

 Regiment

 The regiment was the basic combat unit as well as the recruiting base for soldiers.
 When inducted, a soldier entered a regiment, usually through its replacement or training battalion, and received his basic training.
-There were three basic types of regiment: infantry, cavalry and artillery.
-Other specialties, such as pioneers (combat engineers) and signal troops, were organized into smaller support units.
+There were three basic types of regiment: infantry, cavalry, and artillery.
+Other specialties, such as pioneers (combat engineers) and signal troops, were organised into smaller support units.
 Regiments also carried the traditions of the army, in many cases stretching back into the 17th and 18th centuries.
 After World War I, regimental traditions were carried forward in the Reichswehr and its successor, the Wehrmacht, but the chain of tradition was broken in 1945 as West German and East German units did not carry forward pre-1945 traditions.

-Each Imperial German regiment of infantry had headquarters units, three battalions and one training battalion assigned to the regimental depot.
-Cavalry, field and horse artillery regiments were also similarly organized.
+Each Imperial German regiment of infantry had headquarters units, three battalions, and one training battalion assigned to the regimental depot.
+Cavalry, field, and horse artillery regiments were also similarly organised.